HOW DO I APPLY?

 You can apply online.
 Click the “Apply Now” button which is on our website’s homepage and on every course page.
 You will need to have your PPS number and an email address to complete the application.

 Application is free!
 Once you have been offered a place on your chosen course, you will have to pay an acceptance fee of €40 to confirm that you are accepting the place.

 Mature students are welcome on all our courses.
 The Leaving Certificate is not a requirement for mature students and appropriate experience can be considered as being equivalent to the Leaving Certificate.

 DO YOU HAVE TO HAVE COMPLETED YOUR LEAVING CERTIFICATE TO APPLY?

 Each course has its own entry requirements as listed in our brochure or on our webpage for the relevant course.
-In general, you will need to have a minimum of 5 passes at ordinary level in the Leaving Certificate.
-If you did the leaving Certificate Applied, you will need to submit details of the all credits awarded.
+In general, you must have achieved 5 passes or 5 O6/H7s or a combination of 5 O6/H7s or have achieved the LCA with a Merit profile, or have achieved a full relevant QQI Level 4 Award.
 However, we do consider other qualifications and life experiences.
-We will discuss this when you attend for your Personal Advisory Meeting.
+You will have an opportunity to discuss entry requirements when you attend an Advisory Meeting.

 CAN I APPLY FOR A COURSE IF I AM A NON-EU CITZEN?